 As long as we are talking about security in our article, we will focus on peculiarities of security testing.
 As you see from the stages guide, this is usually the last step in Quality Assurance of your financial application.
 However, this step is very important.
 Top testing techniques are as follows:

 Data protection.
-It is crucial to understand how the data is stored within banking database.
+It is crucial to understand how the data is stored within the banking database.
 As long as users trust their money and sensitive information, it is important to encrypt it and ensure the data flow and decryption processes are conducted safely and nothing leaks.

 Forced attack.
 With the help of peculiar software tools, QA engineer tries to break into the software, guessing IDs, passwords, emails, and whatever data needs to be filled in the forms.
 If your banking software security is on top — encryption won’t let him breach any data from the app.